cristb89/cristb89/README.md

-- 👋 Hi, I’m Cristian Brandan.
+- 👋 Hi, I’m Cristian.
 - 👀 I'm interested in technology and programming.
 - 🌱 I am currently learning HTML5, CSS3, WORDPRESS and JAVASCRIPT.
 - 💞️ I'm looking to collaborate on a project that includes these technologies, gain experience, more knowledge and launch myself as a freelancer at some point.